Arcadia Impact · AI Governance Taskforce Read the paper →

 Capacity without reach: the work ahead.

 Back to the full map.
-The capacity is real, its reach uneven: one binding enforcer (the EU), two Global South footholds (Kenya, with India next), no Chinese member.
+The capacity is real, its reach uneven: one binding enforcer (the EU), two Global South footholds (Kenya a founding member with no institute of its own; India the reverse), no Chinese member.
 The count below tallies it.

 The map is yours.